edsu/inst126/README.md

 You will learn how programmers analyze problems and design solutions for those problems using computational thinking, and practice using computational thinking to solve problems.
-You will learn how implement computational solutions using the Python language (https://python.org/), which is particularly well suited for many problems that information professionals seek to solve, such as data collection, analysis and management, and developing Web applications such as search engines.
+You will learn how implement computational solutions using the particularly well suited for many problems that information professionals seek to solve, such as data collection, analysis and management, and developing Web applications such as search engines.
 This is a hands-on course - both in and out of class you will be writing, analyzing, testing and debugging code, culminating in a project that tackles a challenging real-world problem.

 Throughout the course, we will examine issues like algorithmic bias, ethical/unethical uses of algorithms and disparities in opportunities in tech